ievanh6/final-project-public/Final_Report.md

 The pathophysiology of psoriasis is heavily mediated by the immune system, specifically T cell.
-Keratinocytes are triggered by a factors such as stress, which induces them to release cytokines.
+Keratinocytes are triggered by a factors such as stress, which induces them to release cytokines (Lande *et al.*, 2007).
 These cytokines then activate T cells, namely Th1 and Th17, which further enhance this immune response by releasing more cytokines that introduces other immune cells.
 This activation leads to inflammation within the lesion microenvironment, which further triggers keratinocytes to start actively proliferating, a response usually induced to shed possible pathogens.
 Since this initiation of the immune response is heavily initiated by T cells, studying these cells are a major area of interest.
 Specifically what may be of interest is how these cells are affected in terms of their typical cellular functions.
 Many cellular functions in the immune system have been researched as being key to immune function.
 Changes in these critical cellular processes may be key to the dysfunction seen in many autoimmune disease, including psoriasis.
 Cell adhesion is a key process that enables the physical movement of immune cells into the blood vessels and to sites of inflammation via cell receptors such as selectins (Afanasiev *et al.*, 2013).
 Cytokines and their chemokine subsets are a major signaling proteins in the immune system that can trigger inflammation and homing of immune cells to specific sites (Baliwag *et al.*, 2015; Lee and Hwang, 2012).
 Inhibitory mechanisms such as CTLA4 and PD1 are major receptors involved in inhibition of immune cells in disease like cancer, dampening the immune system (Hernandez-Chacon *et al.*, 2011; Krummel, 1995).
 Lastly, cell proliferation via clonal expansion of immune such as T and B cells are what largely drive the inflammation as more inflammatory cells are produced (Denizot *et al.*, 1986; Prakken *et al.*, 2000).
 Taken